iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - **Vendor components & software development kits (SDKs):** version constraints, licensing/usage terms, upgrade cadence, and known limitations that affect scope.
   - **Platform constraints:** mobile OS versions, app-store rules, device permissions, and background/foreground behavior.
   - **Device compatibility boundaries:** supported device models/firmware ranges, Bluetooth profiles, SDK/device pairing steps, and explicit “not supported” cases.
-  - **Data & infrastructure dependencies:** environments (development/test/staging/production), certificates/keys (to secure connections), **feature flags (toggles that turn features on/off per environment or user group without a new release)**, **messaging/queues** (a reliable “inbox” between systems for requests/events that don’t happen instantly, so work can be retried safely and not lost during spikes or temporary outages), and data pipeline readiness (where applicable).
+  - **Data & infrastructure dependencies:** environments (development/test/staging/production), certificates/keys (to secure connections), **feature toggles (toggles that turn features on/off per environment or user group without a new release)**, **messaging/queues** (a reliable “inbox” between systems for requests/events that don’t happen instantly, so work can be retried safely and not lost during spikes or temporary outages), and data pipeline readiness (where applicable).
   - **Integration sequencing:** which integrations must be ready first, **shared test windows (agreed time slots when multiple teams are available to test together)**, and who provides test accounts/data.
     - *Example:* “Tuesday 10:00–12:00” where the mobile team, backend team, and a third-party provider are all online to validate an end-to-end flow (e.g., create a session → call an external API → receive a callback/webhook → confirm the mobile UI updates).
   - **Operational dependencies:** support coverage, monitoring/alerting readiness, and escalation contacts for third parties during go-live.